-Beneficiaries must clearly acknowledge the European Union's support in all communication and dissemination activities and products, such as events, internet websites and publications.
-In particular, they must ensure that the European Union emblem is included in all communication material and it respects the provisions laid out in the grant agreement or grant decision.
+As indicated in the corporate communication guidelines, beneficiaries must clearly acknowledge the European Union's support in all communication and dissemination activities and products, such as events, websites, visual material and publications.
+In particular, they must ensure that the European Union emblem is included in all communication material and it respects the provisions laid out in the grant agreement or grant decision11.
 The beneficiary's grant may be reduced if such provisions are not respected.

-In order to design a good communication and dissemination plan, applicants need to take into consideration the following:
+Beneficiaries shall design a communication strategy and a communication plan by taking into consideration the following factors:

-- The communication objectives: i.e. to raise awareness, promote societal values, develop new partnerships for the future or influence policies and practices; - The audience or target group: these are the people you would like to reach out to and that could make use of results.
+- The communication objectives: they identify what you would like to achieve with your communication activity i.e. to raise awareness, promote societal values, develop new partnerships for the future or influence policies and practices; - The audience or target group: these are the people you would like to reach out to and that could make use of results.
 Be as specific as you can.
 It can be the general public, stakeholders, experts and other interested parties, decision-makers, media etc.; - The channels and activities to reach the target audience: applicants need to choose the channels and activities that are the most effective and appropriate to meet the needs of their chosen targets, such as social media, events, publications. - The project results (outputs and outcomes) such as good practice guide, a practical tool or product, research report of studies, what knowledge and skills were gained and so on.
-Results should be shared or promoted on the Erasmus+ Project Result Platform (https://ec.europa.eu/programmes/erasmus-plus/projects\en). - The timing: you need to effectively plan when different activities take place (linking it to work plan/ milestones), agree on realistic target and ensure flexibility depending on the project progress, the change in needs of the target audience or group as well as development in policy and procedure.
+Results should also be shared or promoted via the Erasmus+ Project Result Platform (https://ec.europa.eu/programmes/erasmus-plus/projects_en). - The timing: you need to effectively plan when different activities take place (linking it to work plan/ milestones), agree on realistic target and ensure flexibility depending on the project progress, the change in needs of the target audience or group as well as development in policy and procedure. - Key performance indicators (KPIs): performance indicators are a valuable management tool to monitor progress (and allow adjustments if needed) during the implementation of the communication and dissemination activities and to evaluate the degree of success in achieving its objectives.
+KPIs should be consistent with the corporate Communication Network Indicators12.